unchain-tech/UNCHAIN-projects/docs/Avalanche/AVAX-AMM/en/section-2/lesson-2_understanding-swap-fees.md

 The token amount a user sends to the pool during a swap is slightly discounted internally within the AMM before the swap calculation is performed.

-In this example, we apply a 0.3% fee (i.e., we calculate using 99.7% of the provided amount).
+In this example, we apply a 0.3％ fee（i.e., we calculate using 99.7％ of the provided amount）.

 Let’s walk through a concrete example.